christineccy01/CodeVenture-BE/README.md

-# FIT1056 Code Venture 2.0
+# CodeVenture Backend

 ## Description

-CodeVenture is a backend project for FIT1056 that provides simple data models and CRUD operations for learning content, quizzes, tutorials, and users.
-It includes test coverage for core modules and is intended as an educational codebase.
+CodeVenture is a software developed to teach young kids how to code Python by providing multiple types learning content such as quizzes and tutorials, a progress checker, and gamification elements.

+Developed as part of an assignment from FIT1056: Collaborative Engineering for Web Applications in Monash University.

-👥 Team Members
+## 👥 Team Members
 - Chee Min Hao
 - Christine Chiong
 - Ong Kai Yun
 - Ashley Yow

-🎮 What This Project Does
+## 🎮 What This Project Does
 - Implements data models and CRUD-like operations for tutorials, quizzes, learning modules, and users.
 - Provides a small test suite under the `testing/` folder to validate module behaviour.
 - Includes a `main.py` entry point for manual runs and quick exploration.

-🛠️ Tech Stack
+## 🛠️ Tech Stack
 - Python 3.x
 - pytest for tests
 - Plain file-based modules under the `database/` package

-📋 Prerequisites
+## 📋 Prerequisites
 1. Python 3.8+ installed
 2. Create and activate a virtual environment (recommended):